Remeshok Chetki - Aluminum Beavertail Edition

 General Information on the Beavertail Mods

-Since the Beavertails are longer than any end beads we’ve launched to date, we’ve found it wise to shorten up the length of the joining section between the ends.
-For the new Beavertail mods, we’ve trimmed it down to 16+2.
-The overall length in each case is similar.
+Since the Beavertail beads are longer than any end beads we have released to date, we felt it was wise to shorten the connection section at both ends.
+For the new Beavertail edition, we have shortened the length to 16+2.
+The total length of each variant remains roughly the same.

 -